Tekkonkinkreet: Manga

+Tekkonkinkreet has been generally well received by critics, particularly for its distinctive artwork and narrative.
+Jason Henderson of Mania.com observed that the manga blended Japanese storytelling with European visual aesthetics, creating a unique fusion in its third volume.
+Matthew J. Brady of Manga Life awarded the series an "A" grade, praising its unconventional art style, which he compared to Western artists Brandon Graham, Corey Lewis, and Bryan Lee O'Malley.
+He also highlighted the believable dynamic between the protagonists despite their exaggerated abilities.

+Shaenon K. Garrity described the manga as visually stunning, with a kinetic, graffiti-influenced style that complemented its energetic storytelling.
+She emphasized the emotional depth of the central characters' relationship, calling it the heart of the narrative.
+Scott Campbell of Active Anime praised its thematic ambiguity and visual hybridity, blending grunge and cyberpunk aesthetics while exploring humanity's relationship with urban environments.
+Sandra Scholes, also writing for Active Anime, called it a "one off masterpiece", lauding its rough yet expressive art and its balance of grit and humor.

+Joseph Luster of Otaku USA highlighted the emotional core of the story—the bond between the protagonists Black and White—and noted that while Matsumoto's art might polarize readers, its distinctiveness was captivating.
+Deb Aoki of About.com rated it 4.5/5 stars, acknowledging its chaotic yet imaginative cityscapes while emphasizing its poignant exploration of innocence and corruption.

 Kai-Ming Cha of Publishers Weekly, ranked Tekkon Kinkreet: Black and White first on the "Top 10 Manga for 2007".

 Film

 The film holds a 76% rating on review aggregator website Rotten Tomatoes based on 21 reviews, and an average score of 65 on Metacritic based on 9 critics.

 Chris Beveridge, writing in Mania, declared: "While it may not be what anime fans have come to expect for a traditional film, the end result is something that while predictable is surprisingly engaging."
 Chris Johnston of Newtype USA wrote: "Regardless of how much you watch this one, though, this is a film that no serious anime fan should miss".

 Awards

 Manga

 The manga won the 2008 Eisner Award for "Best U.S. Edition of International Material—Japan".

 Film

 Tekkonkinkreet won the "Best Film Award" at the 2006 Mainichi Film Awards.
 It was also named Barbara London's top film of 2006 in the annual "Best of" roundup by the New York Museum of Modern Art's Artforum magazine.
 In 2008, it received "Best Original Story" and "Best Art Direction" from the Tokyo International Anime Fair.

 It won the 2008 Japan Academy Prize for Animation of the Year.